 - The Razor Go Cart runs for about 45 minutes after charging

 - Rear wheels wear quickly at first, but customers say they do reach a point where they don’t deteriorate as fast.

 All in all, the Razor Ground Force Drifter will be great safe fun for your child.

-Being a karting car god is a dream that many people dream of, but we still have to remind parents to pay attention to it.
+Many people dream of being a karting car god, but we still have to remind parents to pay attention to it.